Sometimes, I have the feeling that the world split into two kinds of people.

 Walk in the street of Getsemani

 Getsemani is the fashion district near the Old City Centre.
-It’s totally safe and you will have more the feeling to be in Colombia.
+It’s safe, and you will have more the feeling to be in Colombia.
 Look for the graffitis on the walls!
-Especially in La Calle de la Sierpe.
+Particularly in la Calle de la Sierpe.

 Time: 1 hour

 Botero is a Colombian artist famous for his sculptures.
 He likes to give free rounded and sensual forms to his status.
 The legend says that you need to touch the butt of the statue if you want to come back to Cartagena.
 Find her in the city!

 Volcan de Lodo – El Totumo – Mud Volcano

 You can book a half day trip to have your body covered with mud.
 A private shuttle brings you there, and locals are waiting for you to give you a massage as you are sinking in the mud for 20 minutes.
 Then you go to a lagoon, and they bath you.
 It can be rushed.